Leave a Message

 Sweet Basil

-Vail's most iconic fine dining establishment since 1977 — contemporary American cuisine with strong Colorado influences.
-Wine Spectator Award winner with a seasonal menu that changes to reflect local ingredients.
+Vail's most iconic fine dining establishment since 1977.
+Contemporary American cuisine with strong Colorado influences, Wine Spectator Award winner, and a seasonal menu that changes to reflect local ingredients.
 The standard against which all other Vail fine dining is measured.

 Wine Spectator Award Seasonal Menu $$$$